Coding-Logic Correspondence: Turning Information and Communication Networks into Logical Formulae via Hypergraph Heyting Algebra: Coding-Logic Correspondence

 From (\ref{eq:butterfly_biconditional}), we arrive at the same conclusion that $\mathsf{M}\rightarrow((\mathsf{X}\rightarrow\mathsf{Y})\cap(\mathsf{Y}\rightarrow\mathsf{X}))$ must be $2^{\Omega}$, that is, we must have $\mathsf{M}\subseteq\mathsf{M}^{*}=(\mathsf{X}\rightarrow\mathsf{Y})\cap(\mathsf{Y}\rightarrow\mathsf{X})$.
 An alternative expression is $\mathsf{M}^{*}=(\mathsf{X}\cup\mathsf{Y})\rightarrow(\mathsf{X}\cap\mathsf{Y})$ in (\ref{eq:butterfly_or_and}), corresponding to the task ``given $\mathsf{X}$ or $\mathsf{Y}$, output $\mathsf{X}$ and $\mathsf{Y}$'', which can be seen to be equivalent to the task of the butterfly network.

 If the goal is to minimize the entropy of $\mathsf{M}$, the answer is simply given by $H(\mathsf{M}^{*})$.
 Nevertheless, $\mathsf{M}^{*}$ may not be an ordinary information.
-If ordinary information is necessary, i.e., we require $\mathsf{M}\in\mathrm{OIs}(\Omega)$ (the satellite can only broadcast an ordinary random variable), we can simply invoke the unconfusing lemma (Lemma \ref{lem:unconfuse}) to convert the hyperconfusion to an ordinary information within a logarithmic gap.
+If ordinary information is necessary, i.e., we require $\mathsf{M}\in\mathrm{OIs}(\Omega)$ (the satellite can only broadcast an ordinary random variable), we invoke the unconfusing lemma (Lemma \ref{lem:unconfuse}) to convert the hyperconfusion to an ordinary random variable.
+The smallest communication cost is close to $H(\mathsf{M}^{*})$ within a logarithmic gap.
 The following result is immediate.

 {}

 \begin{thm} Let $H^{*}:=\inf_{\mathsf{M}\in\mathrm{OIs}(\Omega):\,\mathsf{X}\cap\mathsf{M}\subseteq\mathsf{Y},\,\mathsf{Y}\cap\mathsf{M}\subseteq\mathsf{X}}H(\mathsf{M})$ be the smallest entropy of an ordinary random variable that satisfies the requirement of the butterfly network.
 We have